nihalshx/MCA-WEB-LAB/README.md

-# MCA Web Lab Program Repository
+# Web Lab Programs - MCA 1st Semester
+**MES College of Engineering, Kuttippuram**

+---

+### **Overview**
-Welcome to my personal **MCA Web Lab Program Repository** for **MES College of Engineering, Kuttippuram**, and this repository showcases my journey and learning through the Web Lab course as part of the MCA curriculum.
+This repository documents my journey through the **Web Lab** course as part of the MCA program at MES College of Engineering, Kuttippuram.
+It showcases practical web development projects and exercises, covering foundational and advanced topics in web programming.

+---

 ## This repository includes the following: